wahyubucil/adonis-prisma/README.md

 node ace configure @adonisjs/auth
 ```

-When configuring you'll be asked some questions related to the provider.
+When configuring Adonis Auth, you'll be asked some questions related to the provider.
 Because we're not using the default provider, answer the following questions like these so we can complete the configuration:

 ```
 ❯ Select provider for finding users · database